tsgates/arch-wiki-markdown/wiki/Timidity.md

 Fluidr3

-There are other soundfonts available.
-This will show how to install the fluidr3 soundfont.
+There are other SoundFonts available.
+This will show how to install the soundfont-fluid SoundFont.

-Now we have to add its path to the timidity++ configuration file.
+Now we have to add its path to the TiMidity++ configuration file.
 Just add this line:

     /etc/timidity++/timidity.cfg

-    soundfont /usr/share/soundfonts/fluidr3/FluidR3GM.SF2
+    soundfont /usr/share/soundfonts/FluidR3_GM2-2.sf2

 > Daemon